Fifty Years of 'New Zealand International Review'

 Lecture Theatre 2, Government Buildings, 55 Lambton Quay, Pipitea, Wellington

-This event commemorates 50 years of publication of New Zealand International Review, the NZIIA flagship publication for fostering discussion and understanding of international affairs as they relate to New Zealand.
+This event commemorates 50 years of publication of New Zealand International Review, the NZIIA flagship publication for fostering discussion and understanding of international affairs affecting New Zealand.
 It also acknowledges the immense contribution of Ian McGibbon, who steps down as the Editor of New Zealand International Review after 44 years.

 The event is followed by a food and drink reception.